-As part of the Atlas mergers, outstanding APL derivative contracts with a fair value of \$102.1 million as of the acquisition date were novated to the Partnership and included in the acquisition date fair value of assets acquired.
-Derivative settlements of \$67.9 million related to these novated contracts were received during the year ended December 31, 2015 and were reflected as a reduction of the acquisition date fair value of the APL derivative assets acquired, with no effect on results of operations.
+As part of the Atlas mergers, outstanding APL derivative contracts with a fair value of \$102.1 million as of the acquisition date were novated to us and included in the acquisition date fair value of assets acquired.
+We received derivative settlements of \$26.6 million for the year ended December 31, 2016, and \$67.9 million for the year ended December 31, 2015, related to these novated contracts.
+These settlements were reflected as a reduction of the acquisition date fair value of the APL derivative assets acquired and had no effect on results of operations.

 The "off-market" nature of these acquired derivatives can introduce a degree of ineffectiveness for accounting purposes due to an embedded financing element representing the amount that would be paid or received as of the acquisition date to settle the derivative contract.
 The resulting ineffectiveness can either potentially disqualify the derivative contract in its entirety for hedge accounting or alternatively affect the amount of unrealized gains or losses on qualifying derivatives that can be deferred from inclusion in periodic net income.
-Certain novated APL crude options with a fair value of \$7.7 million as of the acquisition date did not fall within the "highly effective" correlation range required to qualify as a hedging instrument for accounting purposes.
-These non-qualifying hedges were settled in December 2015, which resulted in a \$2.2 million gain on cash settlement for the year ended December 31, 2015.
-Additionally, for the year ended December 31, 2015, we recorded \$0.9 million of ineffectiveness gains related to otherwise qualifying APL derivatives, primarily natural gas swaps.
+Additionally, we recorded ineffectiveness losses of \$0.9 million for the year ended December 31, 2015, related to otherwise qualifying APL derivatives, which are primarily natural gas swaps.
+There were no ineffectiveness losses on these derivatives for the year ended December 31, 2016.